MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 ms.date: 06/30/2021
 ---

-# Power BI adoption framework: Mentoring and user enablement
+# Power BI adoption roadmap: Mentoring and user enablement

 A critical objective for adoption efforts is to enable users to accomplish as much as they can within the requisite guardrails established by governance guidelines and policies.
-For this reason, the act of mentoring users is one of the most important responsibilities of the [Center of Excellence](powerbi-adoption-framework-center-of-excellence.md) (COE), and has a direct influence on how user adoption occurs.
-See the [Power BI adoption maturity levels article](powerbi-adoption-framework-maturity-levels.md#user-adoption-stages) for more information about user adoption.
+For this reason, the act of mentoring users is one of the most important responsibilities of the [Center of Excellence](powerbi-adoption-roadmap-center-of-excellence.md) (COE), and has a direct influence on how user adoption occurs.
+See the [Power BI adoption maturity levels article](powerbi-adoption-roadmap-maturity-levels.md#user-adoption-stages) for more information about user adoption.

 ## Skills mentoring